 Setting Annual Priorities and Grant Amounts – Each year, the grant-making committee is informed by the Terton Sogyal Foundations boards of the total amount of money to be disbursed.
 After that the Vision Board meets with the International Steering Group to agree the priorities for the next round of grants and then they recommend these priorities to the International Board and the Tertön Sogyal Foundations' boards for approval.
 Once approved, the priorities will be shared with the grant-making committee as guidelines for this grant-making cycle after which the committee makes a formal announcement to the whole sangha including priorities, total amount to be granted and deadlines.

 Applying for Grants – Application – Grant applications are accepted up to 6 weeks before the start of an event one wants to participate in.
-The grant-making committee receives the applications on or before the deadline date in digital format and will take two weeks to review them.
+The grant-making committee receives the applications on or before the deadline date in digital format.
+Each year the deadlines for grant applications are 1 March, 15 May, 15 September and 15 November.

 Awarding Grants – One or two people from the grant-making committee will review the applications to ensure they are properly presented and if not, they will contact the applicant with comments so they can correct the application prior to the deadline.